derBlau/nvim-config/README.md

   CTRL + S whilst in normal or insert mode to save the current buffer
 - Opts exposes the vim api and sets the values used in this config, for instance: sets leader, having [relative] number lines, search behaviour, UI, and so on
+- Lsp contains the logic that controls the integration of language server protocols, like inlay hints and autocompletion.
+  Refer to the LSP support section for further details.

+## LSP support

+  The LSPs used in this configuration are all contained in individual files inside `root/lsp`.

+  In order to add a new LSP, one must first download it manually through the terminal, as this configuration does not use `Mason`, and then create the configuration file within the aforementioned folder.
+The LSP must finally be called by passing to the table in `core/lsp.lua`.

+  Inlay hints and highlighting and any other form of diagnostics configuration is contained in `root/core/lsp.lua`.
+Right now, the configuration runs with default settings.

+  The table below represents the language servers that are currently supported in the present configuration.

+- [x] Rust
+- [] Javascript
+- [] Typescript
+- [] C
+- [] C++
+- [] Python
+- [x] Lua

 ## Plugins

 The plugins folder contains all plugins that are used in the config.
 The plugins are called by lazy and loaded automatically upon initialising NeoVim.

+- Colorscheme contains whatever flavour of theme being used
 - Lualine is a simple statusbar
 - Nvim-tree is a file explorer
-- Nvim-treesitter is a file parsers that enables smart syntax highlighting, code navigation and editing featurs, amongst others
+- Nvim-treesitter is a file parser that enables smart syntax highlighting, code navigation and editing featurs, amongst others
-- Mason allows to manage external editor tooling, like LSP servers and all its related behaviour.
-Used in conjunction with NeoVim's native LSP tooling.
 - Telescope makes it able to quickly jump to a file within a directory and grepping from a bunch of files in it